 Yala National Park – Some facts

-Yala National Park is a combination of nature reserve and park and is Sri Lanka’s most visited and second biggest National Park with 1,268 square kilometers.
+Yala National Park is a combination of nature reserve and park and is Sri Lanka’s most visited and second-biggest National Park with 1,268 square kilometers.
 The whole reserve is divided into five blocks, whereas block one is mostly visited because it inhabits 25 leopards.
 That’s why it’s considered to be one of the best national parks in the world.
-Best time to visit is February until July.
-Beside leopards and elephants you can see jackals, jungle bears, crocodiles and much more.
+The best time to visit is February until July.
+Beside leopards and elephants, you can see jackals, jungle bears, crocodiles and much more.

 As we have been at Uda Walawe National Park we can just recommend a place a backpacker we have met stayed in: Chaaya Wild Yala